NYC Bucket List (From a Local!)

 - Walk Manhattan from top to bottom (it’s 13.4 miles!)

-- See a jazz show at the Apollo Theatre
+- See a jazz show at the famous Apollo Theatre in Harlem

-- Check out picturesque Wave Hill in the Bronx
+- Check out picturesque Wave Hill in the Bronx, a hidden oasis garden

-- Ride Jane’s Carousel in Brooklyn for great views
+- Ride the historic Jane’s Carousel in Brooklyn for great views

-- Tour Gracie Mansion, the historic residence of NYC’s mayor
+- Tour Gracie Mansion, the Upper East Side residence of NYC’s mayor

 - Enjoy a concert at Carnegie Hall